Getting Started

 gno index

-Runs both BM25 (keyword) and vector indexing.
+Runs keyword (BM25) + vector indexing.
 GNO handles Markdown, PDF, DOCX, XLSX, PPTX, and plain text automatically.

 On first run, GNO may download local models (embedding ~500MB, optional rerank/gen models +700MB–1.2GB).
 Subsequent runs use the cache.
 To skip startup downloads, set GNO_NO_AUTO_DOWNLOAD=1 and run gno models pull explicitly.